 Listening is a complex ability, involving the coordination of multiple cognitive processes.
 As such, listening is not a single, isolated skill, but rather a complex of psychological processes that can be isolated and developed.

 This means that there are a number of practices that will help someone listen better.
 The key is to find the practices that give you “the most bang for the buck.”
-In this article I will outline several that I have found yield the best ROI (“return on investment”).

 The key distinction to be made is which “domain” of listening you wish to emphasize: comprehension, interpretation, or response (Wang & Dahler, 2017; Rost, 2016; Calkins, Ehrenworth & Lehman, 2012).
-These three activities – comprehending, interpreting, and responding – can be seen as representing the essential domains of listening: objective, subjective, and interactive (See Figure 1).
+These three processes – comprehending, interpreting, and responding – can be seen as representing the essential domains of listening: objective, subjective, and interactive (See Figure 1).